vzahorui/vzahorui.github.io/_posts/2021-01-21-hypothesis-testing.md

 ## P-value hacking

-P-value hacking is associated with making incorrect decisions based on test statistic when the desired outcome is made to look true based on the significance test.
+$p$-value hacking is associated with making incorrect decisions based on test statistic when the desired outcome is made to look true based on the significance test.
 Since the significance level implies the chance to reject the null hypothesis when it is true, we might be tempted to draw multiple tests from the same distribution until we finally get the one with the test statistic lower than the significance level, which it turn will ostensibly give us the reason to reject the null hypothesis.
 Adjusting the significance level after the conduction of the experiment is also considered as p-hacking.